How I managed anxiety around pregnancy and birth with T1D

 Put yourself first

 Lastly, I took time out for myself regularly and made sure to put my health and wellbeing first.
 I knew managing stress and anxiety through my pregnancy journey was going to be most beneficial to my baby (and myself).
 For this reason, I signed up to pregnancy Pilates and yoga classes early on in my first trimester, to not only keep on top of my physical health but to help prepare me mentally for birth and labour.

 These classes gave me the mental time out I needed and taught me relaxation techniques that I found helpful outside of the sessions.

-If you’d like to learn more about pregnancy and birth while living with type 1 diabetes, you can download Straight to the point: A guide for adults living with type 1 diabetes.
-The guide covers off practical advice on women’s issues like menstruation, contraception, sexuality, pregnancy and birth from the experts.
+To learn more about pregnancy and birth while living with type 1 diabetes, download Straight to the point: A guide for adults living with type 1 diabetes.
+The guide covers practical advice on women’s issues like menstruation, contraception, sexuality, pregnancy and birth.